The Wrong Kind Of Protection

 The point is there's clearly something wrong when I can't exercise my right to have sex, to be intelligent, or to play video games without attracting some sort of amazed or disgusted reaction.
 But there's no way anybody can protect me from these things.
 The best thing my parents (or anybody else's parents) can do is to raise their daughters not to hide, but to be strong and fight so future generations of women don't have to deal with this kind of bullshit.

-More articles in WMC FBomb by Category: Feminism, Girls, Misogyny, Science and tech
+More articles by Category: Feminism, Girls, Misogyny, Science and tech

-More articles in WMC FBomb by Tag: Activism and advocacy, Sexism, Title IX, Discrimination, Gaming, High school, Equality
+More articles by Tag: Activism and advocacy, Sexism, Title IX, Discrimination, Gaming, High school, Equality